jHAX7/all-jHAX7-and-kristheamazing2-blooket-hacks/README.md

-ATTENTION if you are confused about what me and kristheamazing do we make our own ORIGINAL hacks for blooket and UPDATE older blooket hacks from our fellow blooket hackers incuding: glixzzy and goosterV.
+<h1>ATTENTION 1</h1> if you are confused about what me and kristheamazing do we make our own ORIGINAL hacks for blooket and UPDATE older blooket hacks from our
+fellow blooket hackers incuding: glixzzy and goosterV.